SomeKittens/ST-Hot-Dog-Stand/README.md

-# Sublime Text Hot Dog Theme
+# Sublime Text Hot Dog Stand Theme

 I'm so, so sorry...